dotnet/AspNetCore.Docs/aspnetcore/blazor/host-and-deploy/webassembly.md

 ## Change the file name extension of DLL files

+*This section applies to ASP.NET Core 6.x and 7.x.
+In ASP.NET Core 8.0 or later, .NET assemblies are deployed as WebAssembly files (`.wasm`) using the Webcil file format.
+In ASP.NET Core 8.0 or later, this section only applies if the Webcil file format has been disabled in the app's project file.*

 If a firewall, anti-virus program, or network security appliance is blocking the transmission of the app's dynamic-link library (DLL) files (`.dll`), you can follow the guidance in this section to change the file name extensions of the app's published DLL files.

 > [!NOTE]
 > Changing the file name extensions of the app's DLL files might not resolve the problem because many security systems scan the content of the app's files, not merely check file extensions.
+>
-For a more robust approach in environments that block the download and execution of DLL files, see <xref:blazor/host-and-deploy/webassembly-deployment-layout>.
+> For a more robust approach in environments that block the download and execution of DLL files, take ***either*** of the following approaches:
+>
+> * Use ASP.NET Core 8.0 or later, which packages .NET assemblies as WebAssembly files (`.wasm`) and uses the Webcil file format.
+> * In ASP.NET Core 6.0 or later, use a [custom deployment layout](xref:blazor/host-and-deploy/webassembly-deployment-layout).
 >
 > Third-party approaches exist for dealing with this problem.
 For more information, see the resources at [Awesome Blazor](https://github.com/AdrienTorris/awesome-blazor).